-Once the terminal is properly installed/mounted, you can then remove the end cap with the two couplers and connect the power leads (positive + and negative -) from the power source to the 9502 power connector.
-The terminal is clearly marked for positive and negative lead.
+Once the unit is properly installed, you can then connect the power leads (positive + and negative -) from the power source to the 9502 power connector.
+The terminal is clearly marked for positive and negative leads.
 It is designed for a nominal 12Vdc and 24Vdc voltage and is protected from reverse polarity.
 The maximum current draw is 1.5A at 12V, 0.75A at 24V.